 For different hit rates the scan counts look like:

-The scan count increases for higher hit rates, because all the cache contents become “hotter”.
+The scan count increases for higher hit rates because all the cache contents become ‘hotter’.
 The amount of additional scanning when hit rates become higher can be tuned by some internal parameters.
-As we can show with this benchmark, the tuning parameters are chosen in a way that the additional scanning work in the eviction, does not outweigh the performance gains of the improved hit rate.
-With high hit rates cache2k has still less overhead then other cache libraries.
+As we can see with this benchmark, the tuning parameters are chosen in a way that additional scanning work in the eviction, does not outweigh the performance gains of the improved hit rate.
+With high hit rates cache2k has still less overhead than other cache libraries.

-Finally, we take a look at the scan counts for the first benchmark:
+Finally, we will take a look at the scan counts for the first benchmark:

 For a typical skewed access sequence the average scan count is very low.
-In the tested scenarios it is below two.
-For realistic (means non-random) access sequences the experiment shows that the scan count is decreasing for higher cache sizes.
-This practical result is in contradiction to the theoretical evaluation.
+In tested scenarios it is below two.
+For realistic (non-random) access sequences, experiment shows that the scan count decreases for higher cache sizes.
+Result of this practical scenario is in contradiction to the theoretical evaluation.

 For evaluation of the memory consumptions we use the first benchmark (

-The details of the metrics and measurement procedure were presented in a previous blog post
+The details of metrics and measurement procedure were presented in a previous blog post

 The 6 Memory Metrics You Should Track in Your Java Benchmarks.

-For brevity we concentrate on two metrics only. usedMem_settled represents the used memory
+For concision we concentrate on two metrics only. usedMem_settled represents used memory

-account usage differences when operations are ongoing.
-The VmHWM metric represents the peak memory
+account differences in usage when operations are ongoing.
+The VmHWM metric represents peak memory

-consumption as reported by the operating system, thus also including dynamic effects like garbage collection.
+consumption as reported by the operating system, thus it also includs dynamic effects like garbage collection.

 In the tested scenario cache2k has 11% higher static memory consumption then Caffeine.
-In this scenario the payload data (the keys and values) is only integer objects.
+In this scenario the payload data (keys and values) is only integer objects.
 With larger data sizes in practical applications, the difference in static memory consumption between the cache implementations would be much lower.

-The peak memory consumption differs more drastically. cache2k achieves a lower peak memory consumption because of its low allocation rates, which leads to less garbage collector activity.
-Depending on the cache utilization, cache size and the hit rates the total memory consumption will differ.
-Here is a rather extreme example with the G1 collector:
+The peak memory consumption differs more drastically.
+Cache2k achieves a lower peak memory consumption because of its low allocation rates which leads to less garbage collector activity.
+Depending on the cache utilization, cache size and hit rates, the total memory consumption will differ.
+Here is a rather extreme case example with the G1 collector:

-Interesting side note: Since the cache eviction produces garbage, increasing the cache size can have a dramatic effect on the peak memory consumption and can actually lower the amount of needed memory, since less breathing space for the garbage collector is needed.
+Interesting side note: Since cache eviction produces garbage, increasing the cache size could have a dramatic effect on the peak memory consumption and can actually lower the amount of needed memory, as less garbage collector needs less breathing space.

-Looking only at the statically used heap memory, can give the wrong idea on the really used physical memory in operation.
+Only the static used heap memory can give the wrong idea about the actual used physical memory in operation.

-Finally let’s take a look at the jar file sizes:
+Finally let’s look at the jar file sizes: